ashutoshmjain/gita/src/ananta.md

 Above ten incarnations of `Hari` are described as "full incarnations" — major evolutionary milestones.
 There are thousands  of other  incarnations representing minor milestones in our journey to a civilized way of life.
 In `Hinduism`, it is customary to attribute every accomplishment to the blessings of `Vishnu` — `Hari Krupa`.

-In a way, `Hari` is the manifestative potency of `Brmha` - the entire knowledge base.
-It is the accumulation of certain degree of rigor and knowledge that suddenly  precipitates into success.
+In a way, `Hari` is the manifestative potency that uses "intelligence" to decrypt `Brmha` - the knowledge base.
+It is the accumulation of certain quantum of knowledge ( with rigor) that suddenly  precipitates into success.
 Thus the "stories" of `Hari` (`Hari Katha`) are the stories of creative accomplishments.
 From manifestation of a coherent book by a solo writer, to millions of us working together to write Wikipedia —  they signify the upwards trajectory of cognition.
 Be it the primordial force that instantiated our universe, or the tiny innovations within our realm — from the "wheel" to our  first car(t), or the first flight in open skies,  or the fist light bulb.
 Or the operating systems, the internet , or the virtual worlds — anything that takes us to higher orbit of consciousness.
 These stories are endless, because such manifestations are endless.

 It doesn't really matter if the story is put in factual format with unassuming experimental data, or it is a flight of fancy with dragons or zombies; as long as the narrative targets active upwards progression, it is self consuming and self sustaining.
 And telling such stories is inspiring as much as listening to them.